 boundaries to the constellations.
 Since Bode’s time cartographers had drawn freehand lines snaking between constellation

 figures, but these were arbitrary and varied from atlas to atlas.
 On behalf of

 the IAU a Belgian astronomer, Eugène Delporte (1882–1955), drew up a definitive list of boundaries for the 88 constellations.

 For consistency with the earlier work of the American astronomer Benjamin

 Apthorp Gould (1824–96), who in 1877 had published boundaries for the southern constellations in his

 atlas called Uranometria Argentina, Delporte drew his boundaries along lines of right ascension and declination

 for the year 1875.
 The boundaries zig-zagged to ensure that all named variable

-stars remained within the constellations they were already assigned to.
+stars remained within the constellations to which they were already assigned.

 astronomers throughout the world have conformed ever since.
 Constellations are